ashish10alex/ashish10alex/README.md

 - 👋 Hi, I’m Ashish Alex
 - :wrench: I am a Data engineer by profession.
 But have expeience with Data science, Machine learning & Automation
-- :earth_americas: I also in Web Development personal projects
+- :earth_americas: Also into Web Development via personal projects
 - 💻 Development environment - Neovim, Tmux
 - I have also worked with devices such as Nvidia-Jetson Nano, Raspberry pi